 Mario Aiello grew up in Readville (part of the Hyde Park neighborhood of Boston) and was drafted into the Army in 1942.
 He became a Technician 5th Grade, and was part of the 5th Army’s 75th Field Artillery Battalion.
 Aiello saw action in North Africa and Italy, and would earn a Bronze Star.

-This interview was recorded at the Bedford VA Medical Center.
+This interview was conducted with Aiello’s son, Stephen Duggan, at the Bedford VA Medical Center.